Career Services: For Students & Alumni

 The process requires time and energy, and is a partnership between you and your Career Consultant.
 The Office of Career Planning can supply you with the tools to manage your career, but its most important role is to facilitate your becoming self-reliant.

-Log into GGU Careers to set up an appointment with a Career Consultant.
+Log into GGU Careers to set up an appointment with a Career Consultant

 WHAT IS AN INTERNSHIP?

-A worksite opportunity and hands-on experience allowing you to apply classroom learning and develop skills/knowledge in a particular field or profession.
+An opportunity and hands-on experience allowing you to apply classroom learning and develop skills/knowledge in a particular field or profession.

 An internship should: